lrcfmd/PhaseSelect/README.md

 This code, PhaseSelect, classifies the materials at the level of sets of elements with respect to the likelihood to manifest a target functional property, while being synthetically accessible.

+Please cite
+A.Vasylenko et al. 'Element selection for functional materials discovery by integrated machine learning of atomic contributions to properties' arXiv:2202.01051, (2022)

 ## Requirements